raspberrypilearning/top-5-emoji-list/en/step_3.md

 --- /task ---

-The style sheet also includes `wide` and `narrow` classes that you can use to change the width of elements.
+The style sheet also includes `wide` and `narrow` classes that you can use to change the width of elements:

 + Add the `wide` class to the `<ol>` tag